 The next step will be an update that will add new sections to TheraOffice Documentation which will allow for manual G Code entry and testing.
 For TheraOffice On-Site users, this will be a CD update which will need to be updated on each computer and the database.
 For TheraOffice Web customers, this will just be a normal downloadable client software update.

 Once this update has been applied, the Document Map found in Documentation will now have two new sections: Outcomes and Functional Limitation Reporting (see below).

 The Outcomes section will allow for manual free form entry of functional tests or you can integrate with a separate software (that we don’t officially have a name for yet…but we will just call it “MedG” for now).
 The Functional Limitation Reporting section that will be added will allow for the therapist to manually enter codes, OR, if using “MedG” the therapist can simply just click on the “Suggest Codes” button to automatically calculate which G Codes to bill for.
 TheraOffice will recommend the current or discharge CPT codes and the CPT codes as well as the method and modifier.

 If the clinic chooses to use “MedG,” the front desk staff will be able to initiate right from TheraOffice Scheduling which patient and tests need to be performed.
 It will be included in the drop down options when right clicking on that particular patient’s appointment.

-Another option other than having the front desk staff perform the tests, would be for the therapist to perform the tests themself.
+Another option other than having the front desk staff perform the tests would be for the therapist to perform the tests themselves.
 In the Documentation module within TheraOffice, the therapist would click the “test with MedG” option that will be integrated into the top toolbar of the new Outcomes section.
 The therapist would then be able to choose which tests to perform.